Story of Haunted Fort

 Our operation has expanded exponentially over the years.
 We added an afternoon children’s bash -- a carnival-like series of games and prizes for children too young for the evening attraction.
 The main event, once occupying only one weekend, has expanded to three due to popular demand.

 Haunted Fort has evolved into the Fort Abraham Lincoln State Park's largest event, with over 8,000 people turning out every year to be terrorized.
-All of the proceeds are used to maintain the region’s best interpretive program, and other foundation operations within Fort Abraham Lincoln State Park.
+All of the proceeds are used to maintain the region’s best interpretive program within Fort Abraham Lincoln State Park.
 It used to be that when the leaves began to turn, we would get ready to close up shop for the winter.
 Now, our minds change with the leaves—we turn away from Custer and the Mandan Indians and delve into the world of Poe, Le Fanu and King; of Michael Meyers, Freddy Kruger and Jigsaw.
 We plot, build, destroy, disembowel and dismember.
 With our own phobias ever in our minds, Haunted Fort becomes the place where nightmares come to life.